Ready to Start Making Bath Bombs?

 I promise you won’t find a single clump in the mixture after using this bath bomb tip!

 #2 The Best Way to Add Color to Bath Bombs:

-I like to use natural methods for coloring bath bombs such as matcha powder, beetroot powder, or lemon peel.
-But, you can also use food coloring like Watkins natural food coloring made from 100% natural vegetable juices and spices.
-It works just as easy as standard food coloring, but without the chemicals.
+Or use food coloring made from 100% natural vegetable juices and spices like Watkins natural food coloring.
+It works just as easily as standard food coloring but without the chemicals.
 I’ve successfully used it to color bath bombs and soaps.

 #3 How to Make a Bath Bomb Without Citric Acid

 What can you use instead of citric acid in bath bombs?
 A baking staple in your kitchen, cream of tartar can be substituted for citric acid.

 #4 How do you get bath bombs out of the mold without crushing them?